Ensuring Truthfulness in Distributed Aggregative Optimization: Numerical Simulations

 \subsection{Problem settings}

 We evaluated the performance of our algorithm using a distributed EV charging problem~\cite{charging2011}.
-The goal of this problem is to determine a charging schedule for $m=10^{7}$ plug-in EVs that minimizes the global social cost defined in~\eqref{primalEV}.
+The goal of this problem is to determine a charging schedule for $m=10^{5}$ plug-in EVs that minimizes the global cost defined in~\eqref{primalEV}.
 We let the charging interval $\mathcal{K}$ cover the $21:00$ on one day to $9:00$ on the next day.
 The charging interval $\mathcal{K}$ was divided into $13$ time slots, with each of $1$-hour duration.
-We set the total generation capacity as $C_{\text{tot}}=1.2\times 10^{8}$ kW.
-We configured each EV user's basic electricity demand profile in the time interval $\mathcal{K}$ for its daily non-charging purposes as $\frac{d}{m}$ (referred to as each EV user's truthful non-EV demand), where $d$ represents the load from the Midwest Independent System Operator (MISO) region on a typical summer day in 2024\footnote{Data on non-EV demand $d$ are from \url{https://www.eia.gov/}.}.
-The non-EV demand profile $\frac{d}{m}$ of each EV user was depicted by the blue curve in Fig.~\ref{Theorem1a}.
-We defined the electricity price function as $p(r)\!=\!\text{col}(0.15[r]_{1}^{1.5},\cdots,0.15[r]_{13}^{1.5})$, where $[r]_{k}$ represents the $k$th element of $r$ with $k\!=\!1,\cdots,13$.
+We set the total generation capacity as $C_{\text{tot}}=1.2\times 10^{6}$ kW.
 We considered $10$ popular EV models, with each model's battery capacity $E^{i}$ and maximal charging rate $[x_{\max}^{i}]_{k}$ for $k=1,\cdots,13$ summarized in Table~\ref{table1}.
-Following the setup in~\cite{charging2011}, we divided $10^{7}$ EVs into $10$ groups, with each group containing $10\%$ of the EV population and consisting of vehicles from the same EV model.
+Following the setup in~\cite{charging2011}, we divided $10^{5}$ EVs into $10$ groups, with each group containing $10\%$ of the EV population and consisting of vehicles from the same EV model.
+For each EV user in group $i\in[10]$, we configured its basic electricity demand profile in the time interval $\mathcal{K}$ for daily non-charging purposes as $d^{i}$ (referred to as the truthful non-EV demand of each EV user in group $i$), whose elements were independently sampled from a normal distribution with mean equal to the corresponding entry of $\frac{d}{m}$ and variance equal to $0.1$.
+Here, $d$ represents the load from the Midwest Independent System Operator (MISO) region on a typical summer day in 2024\footnote{Data on global non-EV demand $d$ are from \url{https://www.eia.gov/}.}.
+The average truthful non-EV demand of all EV users was depicted using the blue curve in Fig.~\ref{Theorem1a}, with the shaded area representing the variability (standard deviation-SD) among the ten groups.
+We defined the electricity price function as $p(r)\!=\!\text{col}(0.15[r]_{1}^{1.5},\cdots,0.15[r]_{13}^{1.5})$, where $[r]_{k}$ represents the $k$th element of $r$ with $k=1,2,\cdots,13$.
 The EVs were connected in a random $4$-regular graph, where each EV user communicates with $4$ randomly assigned neighboring EV users.
 For the matrix $W$, we set $w_{ij}=0.2$ if EVs $i$ and $j$ are neighbors, and $w_{ij}=0$ otherwise.